Meta Faster R-CNN: Towards Accurate Few-Shot Object Detection with Attentive Feature Alignment: Our Approach

 where $\Phi_{Mult}$, $\Phi_{Sub}$ and $\Phi_{Cat}$ all consist of a conv and ReLU layer, and $[,]$ denotes channel-wise concatenation.
 Then $f_q^c$ is fed into a binary classification and bbox regression layer to predict proposals.
 The proposed feature fusion network can be naturally implemented with convolutional layers, and is computationally efficient and achieve high recall for novel classes using a few proposals.

-\textbf{(4) Proposal Classification and Refinement for Novel Classes.} To match the generated proposals with few-shot class examples, we first use a siamese network (including RoIAlign \cite{he2017mask} and the $res5$ block in resnet) to convert proposal features $f_p$ and class prototype $\hat{f}^c$ into the same size $\mathbb{R}^{H'\times W'\times C'}, H'=W'=7, C'=2048$.
-Different from using the spatially-pooled class prototypes in Meta-RPN, we use high-resolution feature maps for fine-grained matching thanks to the cascade design.
-However, due to the inaccurate localization of proposals for few-shot novel classes, \textbf{spatial misalignment} between proposals and few-shot class examples have a negative effect on the matching.
+\textbf{(4) Proposal Classification and Refinement for Novel Classes.} To calculate the similarity of the generated proposals with novel classes, we first use a siamese network (including RoIAlign \cite{he2017mask} and the $res5$ block in ResNet) to extract proposal features $f_p$ and class prototype $\hat{f}^c$ of the same size $\mathbb{R}^{H'\times W'\times C'}$, where $H'=W'=7, C'=2048$.
+Different from using the spatially-pooled class prototypes in Meta-RPN, we use high-resolution features for fine-grained matching thanks to the cascade design.
+However, due to the inaccurate localization of proposals for novel classes, the \textbf{spatial misalignment} between proposals and class prototypes have a negative effect on the few-shot classification.

 We propose an attention based feature alignment method to address the spatial misalignment issue.
 As illustrated in Figure \ref{meta_classifier}, we first establish soft correspondences between two input features by calculating the affinity matrix.
 The affinity matrix is then used to compute proposal-aligned prototype and localize foreground regions.
 A non-linear classification module is then followed to calculate the similarity score.